60pfennig/spout-for-OPENRNDR/README.md

 implementation(openrndr("gl3"))
 implementation(openrndrNatives("gl3"))
 ```
-5) You can now create your Spout sender or receiver with the correspondig classes SpoutSender and SpoutReceiver.
+5) You can now create your Spout sender or receiver with the corresponding classes SpoutSender and SpoutReceiver.
 A small example is prepared in the Main.kt